Russia military range shooting leaves 11 dead, 15 wounded | Law-Order

 The shooting comes amid a hasty mobilisation ordered by President Vladimir Putin to beef up Russian forces in Ukraine — a move that triggered protests and caused hundreds of thousands to flee Russia.

-Putin said on Friday that over 2,20,000 reservists already had been called up as part of an effort to recruit 3,00,000.
+Putin said Friday that over 2,20,000 reservists already had been called up as part of an effort to recruit 3,00,000.
+He promised the mobilisation would be wrapped up in two weeks.

+The mobilisation was troubled from the start, with authorities issuing confusing signals about who should be called up for service in a country where almost all men under age 65 are listed as reservists.

-Some of the freshly called-up reservists posted videos of them being forced to sleep on the floor or even outside and given rusty weapons before being sent to the front lines.
+Some of the freshly called-up reservists posted videos of themselves being forced to sleep on the floor or even outside and given rusty weapons before being sent to the front lines.

+Russian media reports said some of those who were mobilised were sent to combat without receiving proper training and were quickly killed.

-Authorities have acknowledged that the mobilisation was often poorly organised and promised to improve the situation.
+Authorities have acknowledged the mobilisation was often poorly organised and promised to improve the situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)